 GENEVA TOOL CO.

-Axes bearing the Geneva Tool Co. name seem to have been advertised more in Canadian Catalogs than catalogs from US concerns.
+Axes bearing the Geneva Tool Co. name seem to have been advertised more in Canadian catalogs than catalogs from US concerns.
 Axes with the company name appeared in the 1901 Caverhill, Learmont & Co. catalog as well as magazine advertisements for Caverhill, Learmont & Co. during the first two decades of the twentieth century.
 Caverhill, Learmont & Co. was a Canadian company located in Montreal, Quebec.

 By Tom Lamond ©